JianyangQin/TaylorS/README.md

-# Regressive Guidance: A Framework to Guide the Spatial-Temporal Forecasting
+# TaylorS: A Multi-Order Expansion Structure of Urban Spatio-Temporal Forecasting
 #### *by: Jianyang Qin, Yan Jia, Binxing Fang and Qing Liao*